 Implementing mental health education and training that generates real time results, provides help seeking support, and is confidential and easily accessible is the right step forward for organisations.

-Tap Into Safety have Mental Health training modules that include two specific FIFO focused topics of ‘Away at key times’ and ‘Transition to home’ that can easily integrate with organisations existing safety training or wellbeing programmes.
+Tap into Safety has Mental Health training modules that include two specific FIFO focused topics of ‘Away at key times’ and ‘Transition to home’ that can easily integrate with organisations existing safety training or wellbeing programmes.

 Animated scenarios reinforce positive coping strategies